South Crete

 What are the historical landmarks in South Crete?

-What are the best beaches in South Crete?
+What are the notable places to eat in South Crete?

 What are the best hotels in South Crete?